kosamad/little-explorers/README.md

 I've opted to expand the display of the mobile and tablet designs to ensure thorough planning of content placement, accounting for the constraints of these devices.

+All pages will consist of a logo and navigation bar, enabling users to navigate to different sections of the site.
+The logo or title will serve as a link back to the homepage.

+Additionally, each page will feature a footer providing links to social media platforms, a site disclaimer, and a contact link for reaching the site administrators.

+The content on each page is customised to its specific purpose but maintains a consistent design language across all pages, ensuring seamless flow and enhancing the user experience.
+Further details about the features on each page are outlined in the ????????[finished site]()section below.

 **Home Page**

  ![home page](documentation/design_images/wireframes/home.png)

 **Create Account**